opensemanticworld/rapsql/README.md

     "querystring": "SELECT * FROM cypher('countries', $$ MATCH (e) RETURN properties(e) $$) AS (properties agtype) LIMIT 100;"
 }
 ~~~
 This function works for multiple rows of just one attribute (column) yet.
-I'm currently working on building multiple attributes by given agtypes to build a rich json response object.
+I'm currently working on building multiple attributes by given agtypes to build a richer json response object.

 ## Further Development ##